-I am a PhD candidate in the Department of Political Science at the University of Missouri.
-My primary research interests include foreign policy analysis, Latin America, political psychology, and dictatorships.
-In my current work, I examine leaders’ personality for explaining the decision of personalist dictators to escalate a conflict.
-I am particularly interested in answering questions such as, do leaders matter in international politics and if so, how?
-Are all dictators equally prone to intervene in civil wars?
-Which personal motivations matter for explaining aggressive behavior in foreign policy?
-What incentives and constraints shape different types of dictators behavior in foreign policy decision-making?
+In May 2019, I received my PhD in Political Science from the Department of Political Science at the University of Missouri.
+My primary research interests include comparative foreign policy analysis, political leadership and world politics, political violence, politics of Latin America, and dictatorships.
+In my current work, I examine leaders’ personality for explaining the decision of dictators to escalate a conflict.

-My work also extends to other aspects of foreign policy decision-making like the effects of leaders’ beliefs and perceptions about the context and how gender differences impact on leadership style in Latin American foreign policies.
-I have further research interests in voting behavior, political violence in Latin America, and the role of China in the developing world.
+I have further research interests in voting behavior and the role of China and Russia in the developing world.
 In most of my research, I employ quantitative content analysis, case studies, and survey data.
 To learn more about my teaching and research, please visit my Research and CV pages.

 Born and raised in Caracas, Venezuela, I have also lived in Germany and the United States.
 Before coming to the University of Missouri in 2013 as a Fulbright scholar, I received my master's degree in Political Science at Universidad Simón Bolívar and my bachelor's degree in International Studies at Universidad Central de Venezuela.
-From 2010 and 2013, I worked as an Assistant and Visiting Professor at Universidad Simón Bolívar, Universidad Central de Venezuela, and Universidad Metropolitana.
+From 2010 and 2013, I worked as an Assistant Professor at Universidad Simón Bolívar, Universidad Metropolitana and as a Visiting Professor at Universidad Central de Venezuela.